 -

-Next, in the Principals section, choose a principal type and specify principals to grant permissions.
+Next, in the Principal types section, specify principals or principals with matching attrubutes to grant permissions.

 - IAM users and roles